sunaku/vim-shortcut/README.md

 # shortcut.vim

-This plugin provides a discoverable shortcut system for Vim that was inspired by [Spacemacs] and is powered by [Unite].
-It displays a searchable menu of relevant shortcuts when you begin inputting shortcut keys but pause partway because you forgot the rest of the keys or want to see all related shortcuts.
+This plugin provides a _discoverable_ shortcut system for Vim that is inspired by [Spacemacs] and powered by [Unite].
+It opens a searchable [Unite] menu of relevant shortcuts when you begin typing a shortcut but suddenly pause, say, because you forgot the remaining keys or maybe just to see what is available.
-You can then search within this menu by shortcut keys or their descriptions.
+You can then filter the menu choices by typing shortcut keys or descriptions.

 ![Screencast](https://github.com/sunaku/vim-shortcut/raw/master/README.gif)